wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 * Specific individuals or domains.
 * Organizational attributes loaded.

-With Workplace Analytics, the objective is not to examine individual activity, but to recognize group-level trends occuring in your organization.
+With Workplace Analytics, the objective is not to examine individual activity, but to recognize group-level trends occurring in your organization.
 It uses header level metadata and not content, such as body of emails or email attachments.

 Features in Workplace Analytics default to non-personal information and a minimum aggregate threshold of five employees, which you can set higher if required.